7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 ---

-Got it!
-Let’s make sure we explicitly reference where they copied the name from, reinforcing the critical steps to avoid mistakes.
-Here’s the updated **Step 4** with clear guidance:

----

 ### Step 4: Load the Original Backup Wallet

 1. To access your original backup wallet, carefully run this command. **Replace the date** with the one from the backup file you copied in **Step 1**: